 - Forty-four faculty members have participated in Teaching Inclusion and Diversity Everywhere (TIDE), a professional development opportunity offered by the Center for Teaching, Learning and Technology in collaboration with the Office of University Diversity and Inclusion.

-- The initiative centers around a CPX Survey for students, faculty and staff, an external review of our campus diversity and inclusion infrastructure, and integrated diversity and inclusion workshops, professional development and training programs.
+- The initiative centered around campus dialogs, a CPX Survey for students, faculty and staff, an external review of our campus diversity and inclusion infrastructure, and integrated diversity and inclusion workshops, professional development and training programs.

 Consistent, coordinated outreach to the broader community ensures that prospective students from underrepresented backgrounds continue to apply to Cal Poly.
-The outreach seeks maintain and enhance a broad pool of qualified candidates that closely reflects the demographics of the state of California.
+The outreach empowers a broad pool of qualified candidates that closely reflects the demographics of the state of California to see themselves as Cal Poly students.

 - Upward Bound provides fundamental support to local low-income, first-generation college bound high school students through after school mentoring, academic advising, educational field trips and summer residential programs on campus.